MichaelJ1010/ClassActivity19/README.md

-Make sure that you compile and run all files in the sort folder, or else you will get an error when running.
+This program contains a swap function that will swap two given numbers with each other.
+Always make sure that you compile and run all files in the sort folder, or else you will get an error when running.